-The Alex Eroadster is a high performance semi-sports car built for speed and fun, while being also a functional long range form of transport.
+The Spika is a high performance semi-sports car built for speed and fun, while being also a functional long range form of transport.
 It is being designed to dispel many of the preconceptions that people have about electric cars.

 Mike Keane recently joined the company as a director.
 He was lead engineer on some of the most innovative electric car projects of this century.
 While head of engineering at Williams Engineering (Williams F1) he was lead engineer on the amazing Nissan Bladeglider electric car which was showcased at the Rio Olympics.
 In addition he heading up the engineering team that made 5 Jaguar CX75s (seen above) stunt cars for the James Bond film Spectre.
 He led the team that worked on the drivetrain for the Aston Martin Rapide E (seen below).
 Mike's ability to plan, design and deliver are second to none and he brings an important new dimension to the project.